awslabs/sagemaker-debugger/README.md

 ### SageMaker Notebook Examples

-To find a collection of demonstrations using SageMaker Debugger, see [SageMaker Debugger Example Notebooks](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/sagemaker-debugger).
+To find a collection of demonstrations using Debugger, see [SageMaker Debugger Example Notebooks](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/sagemaker-debugger).

 #### Running a Rule with Zero Script Change